tanfwong/dsp_notes/_sources/ch6/firdesign.md

   \end{align}
   ```
   where $D = -20\log_{10} \delta$.
 As a result, one may use
-  {eq}`e:kaiserord` as a choice for step 1 in the design
+  {eq}`e:kaiserord` as an initial choice for step 1 in the design
-  procedure above to avoid going through the iterative design process.
+  procedure above.

 * **MATLAB Example 1**: